yesidx08x/Shared-Memory/README.md

 # Shared_Memory
 Shared memory between Autodesk Maya and custom application.
+It consist of two programs that have som files in common.